THIS DATE IN HISTORY: Feb. 6

-1987: New York Islanders forward Mike Bossy becomes the first player in NHL history to score 30 or more goals in each of his first 10 seasons.
-He scores No. 30 of the 1986-87 season, his last in the NHL, during a 3-3 tie against the Edmonton Oilers at Northlands Coliseum.
+1987: Mike Bossy of the New York Islanders becomes the first player in NHL history to score at least 30 goals in each of his first 10 seasons.
+He scores No. 30 of the 1986-87 season, his last in the NHL, during a 3-3 tie with the Edmonton Oilers at Northlands Coliseum.

 1993: Mike Gartner scores three times in the first period and finishes with four goals and an assist in the Wales Conference's 16-6 win against the Campbell Conference at the NHL All-Star Game in Montreal.
 Gartner, who takes the place of New York Rangers teammate Mark Messier, wins the MVP award after becoming the fourth player in All-Star Game history to score four goals.